Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Both supplements boost energy levels, reduce fatigue, and improve muscle pumps.

-Based on the feedback both from our test group and dietitian, I would advise you to opt for Gorilla Mode out of these two.
+Based on my personal experience, and the feedback both from our test group and dietitian, I would advise you to opt for Gorilla Mode out of these two.
 It has more proven ingredients with reliable scientific backing, and it costs significantly less per dose.

 More importantly, the testing results we had over several weeks of training showed that Gorilla Mode allowed us to increase weights and/or reps to a noticeably higher level compared to using Woke AF.

-Perhaps, they both are the best pre-workout supplements on the market, but Gorilla is a high stim pre-workout that will provide you better results.
+Both of them may be the best pre-workout supplements on the market, but Gorilla is a high-stim pre-workout that will provide you with better results.

 We Recommend